biswajit-github-2022/RKMVERI/README.md

 This github repo has all the resources i made and used for the 1st sem papers
 <br>
-1.Linear Algebra and Matrix calculations
+• Linear Algebra and Matrix calculations
 <br>
-2.Optimization of Machine Learning
+• Optimization of Machine Learning
 <br>
-3.Programming for Data Science
+• Programming for Data Science
 <br>
-4.Probability and Stochastic Process
+• Probability and Stochastic Process
 <br>
-5.Statistics-1
+• Statistics-1